-Generally, you'll need a fully comprehensive policy, and even then it's not guaranteed your claim will be successful.
+Generally, you'll need a fully comprehensive car insurance policy, and even then it's not guaranteed your claim will be successful.

 Your policy may also include contents cover if your personal possessions have been damaged, but if it doesn't, it's possible you already have contents cover as part of your home insurance, so do check.

-But static water itself is also much riskier than you might think, and in actuality the average car will float in about as little as a foot of water.
-That’s not much leeway!
+But static water itself is also much riskier than you might think, and in actuality the average car will float in about as little as a foot of standing water.

 It's not just a flooded engine that's a danger (which we'll chat more on next).
 You're at risk of seriously harming the breaks and rusting the suspension – particularly hazardous if you're already in a wet weather warning.